LING 2039 - Reclaiming Languages: a Kaurna Case Study

 Full attendance of the three-week intensive Summer School is compulsory.

-Assessment DetailASSIGNMENT 1: PRACTICAL TASK - ANALYSIS OF STEPHENS' (1889) KAURNA WORDLIST.
+Assessment DetailASSIGNMENT 1: PRACTICAL TASK - ANALYSIS OF EDSA (1989) KAURNA WORDLISTS IN THE KAURNA

-The following sentences and their translations are taken directly from Teichelmann & Schürmann (1840) or Teichelmann (1857).
+The following sentences (details to be advised) and their translations are taken directly from Teichelmann & Schürmann (1840) or Teichelmann (1857).

 Analyse these two utterances using Teichelmann & Schürmann's (1840) grammar and vocabulary, the wordlist

-compiled in Amery (2003) Warra Kaurna Yalaka (PILOT EDITION) and Notes on Revised Spelling adopted in 2010.
+compiled in Amery (2017) Warra Kaurna Yalaka and Notes on Revised Spelling adopted in 2010.

 a) Re-transcribe into the Revised Spelling (RS) system adopted in 2010.